skrapkam/sam-chat-api/README.md

 ## Rate Limiting

-- Default: 30 messages per 24-hour window per IP
+- Default: 100 messages per 24-hour window per IP (when Redis is configured)
+- Disabled: If Redis is not configured, rate limiting is disabled for development
 - Bypass: Use `x-bypass-token` or `authorization` header with `RATE_LIMIT_BYPASS_TOKEN`

 ## Architecture